martcan/credit-risk-classification/README.md

 # credit-risk-
-using actual activities examples for the code.
+Using actual activities examples for the code reference